mysee1989/TCAE/README.md

 We propose a Twin-Cycle Autoencoder (TCAE) that self-supervisedly learns two embeddings to encode the movements of **Facial Actions** and **Head Motions**F.

-<br />Given a source and target facial images, TCAE is tasked to change the AUs or head poses of the source frame to those of the target frame by predicting the AU-related and pose-related movements, respectively.

 ![](img/TCAE_framework.jpg)
-*image_caption*
+*Given a source and target facial images, TCAE is tasked to change the AUs or head poses of the source frame to those of the target frame by predicting the AU-related and pose-related movements, respectively.*

 ![image](https://github.com/mysee1989/TCAE/blob/master/img/2-cropped.jpg)